cedric-kiama-wachira/Software-Engineering/README.md

 $ git clone git@github.com:cedric-kiama-wachira/Software-Engineering.git

 fIXING mAIL SERVER, sOURCE BUILD DIDNT WORK I WILL DO A CLEANUP TODAY AND START FROM SCRATCH.
+Decided to setup an Ubuntu 20.04 separately to install mail Server